 Mentor vs. Partner

 Simply said, you are not a team.
-You are not both looking for a millennial job.
+You are not both looking for a job or internship.
 If a parent has interview/hiring experience, industry-related experience, or specific company knowledge, then, by all means, there should be conversations where your child can learn about the process.
 Giving guidance on who to connect with and some do’s and don’ts regarding office etiquette are great.
-However, think about how you would mentor a friend’s child and advice you would offer to someone you are not related to if you were trying to help them along.
+However, think about how you would mentor a friend’s child and what advice you would offer to someone you are not related to if you were trying to help them along.

 Introduce vs. Connect